kpotnuru/algos_recommendation_engine/README.md

 ### Prequisites
 This project is developed using PyCharm CE IDE and tested on Python 3.7 (64 bit).

 You can install prequisites libraries using requirements.txt.
 I exported requirements.txt for ease of installation.
 These libraries are configured on my machine.
 All are not needed to run the program.
+Pandas, Scipy and Numpy are some important packages used.

 From your project repository folder run this command: